luigi-pi/Pictograph_Durst/README.md

+--> tested with Arduino Mega 2560
---> Head motor driver sobstituted with DRV 8871 (check head motor program) --> Color filters control substituted with  stepper drivers (stepperonline DM320T) --> Shutter, d.03 and D.06 filters controlled with DRV8871 --> 2004 red LCD screen added together with 3 rotary encoder KY-040.
+--> Head motor driver sobstituted with DRV 8871 (check head motor program).
+--> Color filters control substituted with  stepper drivers (stepperonline DM320T) --> Shutter and density filters controlled with DRV8871.
+--> 2004 red LCD screen I2C controlled added together with 3 rotary encoder KY-040 for a new user interface to control color filters, shutter and density filters.
+--> lamp on-off control done with a relay